mui/mui-x/docs/data/advanced-components/overview.md

 We are using a commercial license to forward the development of the most advanced features, where the MIT model can't sustain it.
 A solution to a problem should only be commercial if it has no MIT alternatives.

-For each set of component, you can check the feature comparison table:
+For each set of components, you can check out the feature comparison table:

 - [Data Grid](/x/react-data-grid/getting-started/#feature-comparison)